 Storm water is the largest source of pollution to San Francisco Bay.
 When it rains, pollution like trash, oil, pesticides, fertilizers, household chemicals, and legacy toxic pollutants are washed into the Bay without being treated or filtered.
 Paved concrete and asphalt surfaces on roofs, driveways, streets, buildings, and parking lots send rainwater rushing into gutters and storm drains.
 This storm water – carrying all the pollution it collects along the way – then gets emptied into creeks and sloughs that flow into the Bay, or into the Bay itself.

-Each pollutant can have impacts on the plants, animals, and people that depend on the Bay:
+Each pollutant can have a negative effect on the plants, animals, and people that depend on the Bay.
+Some examples include:

-- Many Bay Area creeks cannot support healthy fish populations because of pesticide contamination.
+- Pesticides pollute many Bay Area creeks to the point they cannot support healthy fish populations.

-- Copper causes salmon to lose their ability to find their spawning streams.
+- Copper pollution causes salmon to lose their ability to find their spawning streams.

 - Nickel is lethal to shorebirds.

-- Bacteria and other pathogens make waterways unsafe for recreational activities like boating and swimming.
+- Bacteria and other pathogens can make waterways unsafe and cause illnesses from recreational activities like boating and swimming.